Tender Lamb and Mint Meatballs in a sweet and spicy sauce packed with healthy vegetables.

 - 1 teaspoon of paprika

-- Spray a frying pan with some spray oil, and brown the meatballs.
-Then set aside.
+- Spray a frying pan with some cooking oil spray and place over a medium high heat and lightly brown the meatballs on all sides, remove and set aside.

-- Add the onion, garlic, some ginger, and the carrot to the frying pan and cook for 2-3 mins until softened.
+- Add the sweet onion, garlic and ginger to the frying pan, along with a couple of tablespoons of the stock, and cook for 3-4 minutes until softened.

-- Add the passata, tomato paste, stock, all the spices, and sukrin:1 (sweetener) and bring to the boil, reduce heat and simmer for 20 minutes.
+- Add in the courgette, zucchini, all the spices, crushed tomatoes, brown sugar and remaining stock and bring to a boil, cover and simmer for 40 minutes.
+Dropping the meatballs into the sauce for the last 20 minutes.

 If you wish to share this recipe, then please do so by using the share buttons provided at top of this post.